thdotnet/azure-docs.pt-br/articles/governance/policy/concepts/effects.md

 ### <a name="deployifnotexists-properties"></a>Propriedades de DeployIfNotExists

-A propriedade **detalhes** dos efeitos DeployIfNotExists tem todas as subpropriedades que definem os recursos relacionados a serem correspondidos e a implantação de modelo a ser executada.
+A propriedade **Details** do efeito DeployIfNotExists tem todas as subpropriedades que definem os recursos relacionados para corresponder e a implantação de modelo a ser executada.

 - **Tipo** [obrigatório]
   - Especifica o tipo do recurso relacionado a ser correspondido.